PradeepLoganathan/pradeepl-blog/content/blog/12-factor-cloud-native-apps/index.md

 ## Overview

-A group of people within Heroku developed the 12 Factors in 2012.
-This is essentially a manifesto describing a set of design principles to build a microservices-based cloud-native application.
-The manifesto is currently hosted [here](https://12factor.net/).
+The twelve-factor app principles are a collection of best practices for building microservices-based cloud-native applications.
+These applications are modular, scalable, and agile.
+They are designed to perform at web scale and provide high resiliency.
+These principles are applied to cloud-native applications and are programming language and platform agnostic.
+The 12 Factors were published in 2012 by Adam Wiggins, founder of Heroku.
+It is hosted [here](https://12factor.net/).
 This methodology presents a thought process on how to develop applications and is complementary to other methodologies and thought processes such as the [reactive manifesto](https://pradeepl.com/blog/reactive-manifesto/).

 The 12 factors are